osher/rest-sampler/README.md

   -o, --output     output file of results          [default: "results.txt"]
 ```

-*NOTE* if you want to sample few URLs - currenlty, you can run few processes,
+*NOTE:* if you want to sample few URLs - currenlty, you can run few processes,
 and direct the results of every URL to a different file.

+*Compatibility NOTE:* windows users should have their `%PATH%` set to include `;.\node_modules\.bin`
+(which is a common practice recommended for node Windows developers),
+or use the form `node sample -u <url> [options]`.

 Install
 -------
 `npm install rest-sampler`

+you can also:

+`npm install rest-sampler -g`

+* *Compatibility NOTE:* windows users - I have a reason to belive latest versions of node-installer take care of %PATH% regarding CLI tools on installed globaly, if not - you'll have to do it yourselves...

 Contribute
 ----------